Best iPad Black Friday deals: 10th Gen iPad, Apple Pencil, more

 Today’s discount joins the ongoing price cut on the 11-inch Magic Keyboard.
 This smaller model is now also arriving at one of its best-ever prices thanks to a $100 discount, which delivers the same floating hinge design as the larger model at $199.

-We’re tracking a discount on the flagship Apple Pencil 2.
+We’re tracking one of the best iPad accessory deals now on the flagship Apple Pencil 2.
 Amazon is marking down the most capable iPad stylus in Apple’s arsenal to $89.
 It’s $40 off the usual $129 price tag, matching the second-best discount we’ve seen in the process.
 Today’s price cut is also one of the first discounts in months, notably coming within $4 of the all-time low from back in June.

 Apple Pencil 2 is far more compelling than just being used to make digital art, excelling as a note-taking tool on top of offering more precise input than your fingers.
 There’s a new hover feature that just rolled out for the M2 iPad Pros, and the accessory will snap right onto the side of your device to charge and for storage.
 It’s compatible with everything from the more affordable iPad Air 5 to the Pro models and even Apple’s compact iPad mini.